yeopoong/yeopoong.github.io/navigation.md

-# Keep It Simple & Stupid
+# Keep It Simple & Small

 [About](about.md)